Probability Metrics for Tropical Spaces of Different Dimensions: Tropical Wasserstein Mappings for Different Dimensions

-We now return to the application of interest which motivated our work, which involved the tropical geometric interpretation of phylogenetic tree space.
-We have constructed Wasserstein distances between probability measures in tropical projective tori of different dimensions and proved that the projection and embedding distances are equivalent.
-We would like to be able to use this tool to compare probability distributions over phylogenetic tree spaces corresponding to different leaf sets, and hence living within different tropical projective tori.
-There are, however, important considerations specific to phylogenetic trees to take into account.
+To conclude this section, we return to the application of interest which motivated our work --- tropical phylogenetic tree space.
+We have constructed projection and embedding Wasserstein distances between probability measures in tropical projective tori of different dimensions, and proved that the projection and embedding distances are equivalent.
+We would like to be able to use this tool to compare probability distributions over phylogenetic tree spaces --- which are subspaces within tropical projective tori --- where the numbers of leaves in the trees differ.
+There are, however, important theoretical considerations to take into account which are specific to phylogenetic trees.

-An immediate concern when studying phylogenetic tree space within the tropical projective torus is the fact that it is tropically non-convex \citep{lin2017convexity}.
-This poses problems when studying the optimal transport problem within the same state space \citep[e.g.,][]{lee2022tropical} as geodesics within the tropical projective torus do not necessarily remain within tree space which can lead to interpretive difficulties and limits the applicability of some optimal transport theory.
-However, the Wasserstein distances proposed here considers measures on state spaces of different dimensions; we do not expect continuous approaches such as the use of flows in \cite{lee2022tropical} to apply, as it is not clear that deforming dimensionality could be a smooth process.
-Therefore when looking to apply general optimal transport methods to tree data, special care should be taken to consider the implications of non-convexity and discrete dimensionality.
+The tropical space of phylogenetic trees with $N$ leaves is characterised by those points in $\TPT{N(N-1)/2}$ satisfying the four-point condition \citep{buneman1974note}.

+\begin{definition}[Four-Point Condition] Let $d$ be a metric on $N$ points.
+Then $d$ corresponds to the graph distance on some tree with $N$ leaves if and only if, $\forall i,j,k,l \in [N]$, the maximum of the following three terms is achieved twice: